aadya940/stampdb/README.md

 ### Query Language

-The query language are simple python functions.
+The query language are simple numpy functions.

 ```python
 from stampdb import StampDB, NOW